Why does my back hurt when I breathe and (more importantly) what can I do about it?

 We know what you’re thinking: “Why do I need to spend money or seek advice for back pain?
+Isn’t it a common symptom?
 Doesn’t everyone have back pain?
 Can’t I just pop a Motrin and call it a day?”

 We operate under many mottos, but one we swear by is “pain is never normal.”

 No matter how mild your pain may be, there is always a reason for it.
 Pain is a signal from your body that something isn’t operating the way it should be.
-Feeling back pain when breathing should prompt you to seek medical treatment before the pain can diminish your quality of life.
+When to worry about back pain can be confusing, but feeling back pain when breathing is certainly something that should prompt you to seek medical treatment before the pain can diminish your quality of life.